New Mexico — Attractions

 There is no shortage of unique attractions in New Mexico.
 It thoroughly deserves its nickname the Land of Enchantment, whether it’s the organic Native American pueblo architecture of Taos or the crystalline skies that seem freshly painted every hour.
-Soak in the ambiance, food, and fun of Santa Fe then hit the road to discover the rich Native American heritage here.
-Nature does its best to woo the soul at every bend here, causing many visitors to seriously consider relocation plans.
+Soak in the ambiance, food and fun of Santa Fe and then hit the road to discover the rich Native American heritage here.
+Nature does its best to woo the soul at every bend, causing many visitors to seriously consider relocating.

 Santa Fe

-New Mexico’s capital has been around more than 400 years and oozes a heady mix of Spanish, Native American, and Anglo heritage.
+New Mexico’s capital has been around for more than 400 years and oozes a heady mix of Spanish, Native American and Anglo heritage.
 The entire city is made of low-rise adobe buildings that seem fused with the high desert landscape.
-Browse for native jewelry around the Plaza, the heart of Santa Fe, wander Canyon Road and its world-class art galleries, and eat as much and as often as you can.
-New Mexican cuisine is defined here in Santa Fe.
-There are downtown museums to educate you and the majestic Sangre de Cristo mountains looming over for outdoor recreation in every season.
-Santa Fe is a truly unique and remarkable world travel destination.
+Browse for jewelry around the Plaza, wander Canyon Road and its world-class art galleries and eat as much Southwest cuisine as you can.
+There are downtown museums to educate you and the majestic Sangre de Cristo mountains looming overhead for outdoor recreation in every season.

 Address: Northern New Mexico